-If a tape read error or checksum error occurs during loading from audio cassette, the loading procedure is terminated and POWER BASIC returns to the keyboard mode, stopping the audio cassette drive.
+If a tape read error or checksum error occurs during loading from audio cassette, the loading procedure is terminated and POWER BASIC returns to the keyboard mode, stopping the audio casette drive.
 If an error occurs during translation of the "loaded" statement, the offending statement will be printed on the terminal device along with the appropriate error message and the statement number where the error occurred.
 The loading procedure will then be terminated and the audio cassette drive must manually be stopped by the user.
 Note that all statements on the cassette tape prior to the occurrence of the error will have been successfully loaded and need not be entered again.
-If an error occurs the user may attempt to re-read the entire audio cassette or read the remainder of the casssette.
+If an error occurs the user may attempt to re-read the entire audio cassette or read the remainder of the cassette.
 When loading is complete, the audio cassette drive stops and POWER BASIC returns to the keyboard mode for command/statement entry.

-At any time during program loading from either audio or digital cassettes, the user may terminate the loading process by entering the ESCape key.
-In Evaluation BASIC, the 733 ASR digital cassette will automatically be stopped by POWER BASIC.
-POWER BASIC will then return to the keyboard mode for command/statement entry.
+At any time during program loading from either audio on digital cassettes, the user may terminate the loading process by entering the ESCape key.
+In Evaulation BASIC, the 733 ASR digital cassettes must be stopped manually by the user.
+In Development Basic, the audio cassette drive and the 733 ASR digital cassette will automatically be stopped by POWER BASIC.
+POWR BASIC will then return to the keyboard mode for command/statement entry.